l7mp/learning-go/99-labs/04-immutability/README.md

    The function is very simple: make a HTTP GET call to the the API endpoint `/api/reset` and return an error if the status is not HTTP 200.

 And that is all.
-At this point, we would have a `kvstore/pkg/client` library of functions that any code that wants to talk to the key-value store can import and use it right away without having to worry about marshaling/unmarshaling parameters in/out from the HTTP requests/responses.
+At this point, we would have a `kvstore/pkg/client` library of functions that any code that wants to talk to the key-value store can import and use without having to worry about marshaling/unmarshaling parameters in/out from the HTTP requests/responses, etc.

 > ✅ **Check**
 >
-> Run the below test in `99-labs/code/kvstore` to check whether you have successfully completed the exercise.
+> Run the below test in `99-labs/code/kvstore` to check whether you have successfully completed the task.
 If all goes well, you should see the output `PASS`.
 > ``` sh
-> go test ./pkg/client/... -v
+> go test ./pkg/client/... -v -count 1
 > PASS
 > ```
-> You don't have to start the key-value store server for the test to run: the test will conveniently fire up a server for you and deletes it once ready.
+> You don't have to start the key-value store server for the test to run: the test will conveniently fire up a server in the background and deletes it once ready.

 # A key-value store datalayer